verivital/behaverify/REPRODUCIBILITY/2026_TBA/DESIGN_PRACTICES.md

 # BehaVerify Design Practices

-This document defines the numbered design principles used in commit messages and code review for the BehaVerify project.
+This document defines the numbered design principles used in commit messages and code review for `2026_TBA/` folder of the BehaVerify project.
 When a commit references `DESIGN-XX`, the number refers to the principle described here.

 **Example commit:**